OPS-E2E-PPE/VBA-Docs/api/Outlook.FormRegion.md

 ---
-title: FormRegion Object (Outlook)
+title: FormRegion object (Outlook)
 keywords: vbaol11.chm3018
 f1_keywords:
 - vbaol11.chm3018
-ms.prod: outlook
 api_name:
 - Outlook.FormRegion
 ms.assetid: 3a0b83eb-4076-9cb3-86a9-68f9e44df89f
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# FormRegion Object (Outlook)
+# FormRegion object (Outlook)

 Represents a form region in an Outlook form.

 ## Remarks

 The **FormRegion** object allows an add-in to add code behind a form region in a custom form to modify the appearance and behavior of the form region.

 To obtain an instance of the **FormRegion** object, an add-in must implement the **[FormRegionStartup](Outlook.formregionstartup.md)** interface.
 Outlook allocates storage for the form region, instantiates an instance of the **FormRegion** object, and returns the **FormRegion** object in the **[GetFormRegionStorage](Outlook.FormRegionStartup.GetFormRegionStorage.md)** method.

 When the add-in closes the frame for the form region, the add-in must release the object for the form region.